duckdb/duckdb-web/docs/sql/statements/pivot.md

 [`ENUM` types](../data_types/enum) are used to find the distinct values that should become columns.
 Each `ENUM` is then injected into one of the `PIVOT` statement's `IN` clauses.

-After the `IN` clauses has been populated with `ENUM`s, the query is re-written again into a set of aggregations with `FILTER` clauses.
+After the `IN` clauses have been populated with `ENUM`s, the query is re-written again into a set of aggregations with `FILTER` clauses.

 For example:
 ```sql